zeisi/PwndChecker/README.md

 # PwndChecker
 A simple command line application, it loads your google contacts and queries haveibeenpwned.com with all your contacts.

+## Why
+I was bored for a few hours and wanted to play with OAuth2.
+For this reason some of the code might be writen...sloppy...

 ## How to run
 Dependencies:
 * Java JDK 8